 Buying an air conditioner with a higher SEER rating can help you save money each month on your utility bills.
 Some systems can even qualify you for a government tax credit.
 Since 2006, the minimum efficiency available on new air conditioners is 13 SEER with some companies offering up to 20 SEER and above.

 R&B will help you determine what system is right for your home.

 To help keep your family’s air healthy, look for a high-quality, high-efficiency, whole-home air purifier to add your heating and cooling system.
 The right device can clean and protect the air you breathe by filtering and/or killing potentially harmful indoor pollutants.

 If you live in an older house, your cooling system probably uses a coolant or refrigerant called R-22, commonly known as Freon® which is an ozone-depleting refrigerant scheduled to be phased out beginning in 2010.
 Today, there are environmentally sound alternatives like Puron® refrigerant that won’t deplete the ozone layer.
 If you are in the market for a new air conditioner, you will want to be sure you’re getting Puron refrigerant in your new system.

 Air quality improvement can be divided into three broad categories:

-Source control, which is doing what you can to eliminate contaminants by being careful of what products you bring into your home.
+Source control: Doing what you can to eliminate contaminants by being careful of what products you bring into your home.

 At R&B, we will help you choose the product right for your home taking into consideration budget, energy use, maintenance, and filter costs.